 One of the most pressing concerns at the moment the world over is the growing plastic content in our oceans that is getting into the farmed and wild fish food chain, including ocean based fish farming operations.
 A report in March of 2015 from the NCEAS in California, puts waste levels as high as 12 million tons, with a mean of 8 million tons.
 The real issue is that this is not being tackled by anyone on an urgent basis, save for a robotic ocean plastic recovery project in the United Kingdom, that is at an early stage in development and constantly on the look out for funding to go from a feasibility study to the build of a fully functional prototype SeaVax.
 To date (14-1-17) the company developing the technology is licensed to work on the concept, but may have to pass the IP torch to a charity with similar objectives that is more grant friendly, where their present funding comes to an end in April 2017 and the company has sustained research losses that they cannot afford to escalate.
 We will report on this further as we hear any news.
 We know that a European consortium is looking to utilize SeaVax for eventual clean up operations in the Mediterranean.

-ROBOCULTURE: Robotic boats and ships such as the RiverVax and SeaVax concepts as developed by Bluebird Marine Systems, now supported by the Cleaner Oceans Foundation, may be technology coming to the rescue, where man had been steadily fouling his own doorstep.
+ROBOCULTURE: Robotic boats and ships such as the RiverVax and SeaVax concepts as developed by Bluebird Marine Systems, now supported by the Cleaner Oceans Foundation, may be technology coming to the rescue for sustainable blue growth, where man had been steadily fouling his own doorstep.

 Onshore recirculating aquaculture systems, facilities using polyculture techniques, and properly sited facilities (for example, offshore areas with strong currents) are examples of ways to manage negative environmental effects.
 Banning plastic for packaging that wild and farmed fish ingest would have an immediate and beneficial effect on fish health, but this is not going to happen.